alfredsaveron/scrollbars/README.md

 # 📝 Custom Scrollbars
-:octocat: This is a simple Custom Scrollbar repository.
-You can find multiple features and multiple Scrollbars here.
+:octocat: This is a simple Custom Scrollbar repository, You can find multiple features and multiple Scrollbars here.
 If you have one that you like, be sure to use it.
 If this resource has been useful to you, please don't forget to Star and Fork.

 # 📩 So what can I find here?
 - Many **customizable** Scrollbar instances.